 She has served as the communications director for three state agencies.
 From 1999-2005, she was Media Director for the California Fair Political Practices Commission, the state agency which regulates campaign finance disclosure and the personal financial interests of public officials and lobbyists.
-She was Press Secretary to California Superintendent of Public Instruction Wilson Riles from 1981 83 and to Attorney General John K. Van de Kamp from 1983 87.
-At CSUS, she has taught a wide range of courses in basic and advanced news writing, editing and ethics, magazine writing, public affairs reporting, column and review writing, women in media and public relations writing and strategy.
-She has also taught journalism at California State University, Chico, in the Los Rios Community College District and, since 2006, has been a mentor-editor in the Public Affairs Journalism Program at the UC Center-Sacramento.
+She was Press Secretary to California Superintendent of Public Instruction Wilson Riles from 1981-1983 and to Attorney General John K. Van de Kamp from 1983-1987.
+At CSUS, she has taught a wide range of courses in basic and advanced news writing, editing and ethics, magazine writing, public affairs reporting, column and review writing, women and minorities in media, mass media and critical thinking, and public relations writing, strategy and management.
+She has also taught journalism at California State University, Chico, in the Los Rios Community College District and served as a mentor-editor in the Public Affairs Journalism Program at the UC Center-Sacramento.

-Her writing has won many awards: the Berton J. Ballard Press‑Bar Award for Distinguished Reporting on the Administration of Justice from the State Bar of California, the Catherine L. O’Brien Award for women’s interest reporting – both for a series of articles on juvenile crime published in the Sacramento Bee – and awards for Commentary and Enterprise Reporting from the Society of Professional Journalists, for articles and columns in several publications on politics, lobbying, crime and children’s issues, published in several publications.
-She twice received national awards from the National Mental Health Association (in 1977 and again in 1997) and from the California Mental Health Association, for “outstanding contributions to public understanding of mental health,” for articles in the Sacramento Bee and the California Journal.
-She was nominated for a Pulitzer Prize for her Bee coverage of conditions in one California state hospital.
+Her writing has won many awards: the Berton J. Ballard PressBar Award for Distinguished Reporting on the Administration of Justice from the State Bar of California, the Catherine L. O’Brien Award for women’s interest reporting – both for a series of articles on juvenile crime published in the Sacramento Bee – and awards for Commentary and Enterprise Reporting from the Society of Professional Journalists, for articles and columns in several publications on politics, lobbying, crime and children’s issues, published in several publications.
+She twice received national awards from the National Mental Health Association (in 1977 and 1997) and from the California Mental Health Association, for “outstanding contributions to public understanding of mental health,” for articles in the Sacramento Bee and the California Journal.
+She was nominated for a Pulitzer Prize for her Bee coverage of conditions in Stockton State Hospital.
 She received the 2002 Lifetime Achievement Award from the State Information Officers Council and was named “Best State Agency Spokesperson” in 2004 by the Sacramento News & Review, in its annual “Best of Sacramento” issue.
-She was co-founder of the Women’s Caucus of the Sacramento Newspaper Guild and was the first president of Sacramento Women in the Media.
+She was the first chair and co-founder of the Women’s Caucus of the Sacramento Newspaper Guild and was the first president of Sacramento Women in the Media.